Rad-hi/ULP_Temp_logger/README.md

 - Adopting an edge computing approach, which allows us (with simple, yet smart data processing) to reduce WiFi ON-time to only 6-8 seconds per day, and in the process, save tremendous amounts of energy; longer lasting battery.

+**Note**: The use of a DHT11 sensor is temporary since it's not the optimal choice when it comes to low power applications!

 ---

 ## Technologies used: